LMamon/LMamon/README.md

 ♦	💬 You are looking to hire for any positions for which I could be a good fit

-♦	🍎 I am currently looking for full-time opportunities.
+♦	🍎 I am currently looking for part-time/intern opportunities.

 <!---